akka/akka/docs/src/main/paradox/scala/http/compatibility-guidelines.md

 For example, you may be interested in those examples if you encountered the following exception in your system when upgrading parts of your libraries: `Detected java.lang.NoSuchMethodError error, which MAY be caused by incompatible Akka versions on the classpath.
 Please note that a given Akka version MUST be the same across all modules of Akka that you are using, e.g. if you use akka-actor [2.5.3 (resolved from current classpath)] all other core Akka modules MUST be of the same version.
 External projects like Alpakka, Persistence plugins or Akka HTTP etc. have their own version numbers - please make sure you're using a compatible set of libraries.`

-### Akka HTTP 10.0.x with Akka 2.5.x
+### Compatibility with Akka

-Akka HTTP 10.0.x is (binary) compatible with *both* Akka `2.4.x` as well as Akka `2.5.x`.
-However, using Akka HTTP with Akka 2.5 used to be a bit confusing, because Akka HTTP explicitly depended on Akka 2.4.
-Trying to use it together with Akka 2.5, running an Akka HTTP application could fail with class loading issues like the above if you forgot to add a dependency to both `akka-actor` *and* `akka-stream` of the same version.
-For that reason, we changed the policy not to depend on `akka-stream` explicitly any more but mark it as a `provided` dependency in our build.
+Akka HTTP 10.1.x is (binary) compatible with Akka `2.5.x` and future Akka 2.x versions that are released during the lifetime of Akka HTTP 10.1.x.
+To facilitate supporting multiple minor versions of Akka we do not depend on `akka-stream` explicitly but mark it as a `provided` dependency in our build.
 That means that you will *always* have to add a manual dependency to `akka-stream`.
-Please make sure you have chosen and added a dependency to `akka-stream` when updating to the new version.
-(Old timers may remember this policy from spray.)

 sbt
 :   @@@vars